Sondzus/algstat561/README.md

 ## Useful Info

-* Interlude: create your first .Rmd file!
-All of your HW will be submitted using markdown and html/pdf.
-Here are some templates, just so you know what to expect:
+Sample files: how to create your first .Rmd file!
+All of your HW can be submitted using markdown and html/pdf.
+Here are some templates I created for another course, just so you know what to expect:
     * [514-hw-template.Rmd](https://github.com/Sondzus/StatsAnalytics/blob/master/514-hw-template.Rmd)
     * [514-hw-template.html](https://htmlpreview.github.io/?https://github.com/Sondzus/StatsAnalytics/blob/master/514-hw-template.html)
     * [514-hw-template.pdf](https://github.com/Sondzus/StatsAnalytics/blob/master/514-hw-template.pdf)